javalin/website/pages/download.md

 <h1 class="no-margin-top">A Lightweight REST API library</h1>

 Javalin is a true micro Java REST API library and has no required external dependencies other than the embedded web-server.
-It has optional dependencies for Jackson and GSON, in order to provide out-of-the-box object mapping support (`response.json(object)`).
+It has an optional dependency for Jackson, in order to provide out-of-the-box object mapping support (`response.json(object)`).
-To use this feature you need to have either Jackson or GSON included in your dependencies.
+To use this feature you need to have Jackson included as a dependency.

 ## Download Javalin
 {% include macros/mavenDep.md %}